 A: As an employee, you have the right and the responsibility to pause or stop any work if you feel your safety or the safety of others is at risk.
 In general, when a worker observes an unsafe condition or act that may pose an imminent danger, potential environmental, quality, or waste generation noncompliance, or other safety concern/hazard, the worker has the authority and responsibility to inform the worker engaged in that work and request that the work activity be paused and/or stopped based on the risk posed to the individual.
 If the risk can be resolved immediately and to the mutual satisfaction of the workers involved, no reporting or further action is required.
-If a worker is not successful in pausing/stopping work, then he or she must inform the observed worker's First Line Manager (FLM) or Responsible Line Manager (RLM) (or any line manager) who then is expected to invoke the requirements of pause/stop work.
-Refer to P101-18, Procedure for Pause/Stop Work, for further guidance.
+If a worker is not successful in pausing/stopping work, then he or she must inform the observed work's First Line Manager (FLM) or Responsible Line Manager (RLM) (or any line manager) who then is expected to invoke the requirements of pause/stop work.
+Refer to P101-18, Procedure for Pause/Stop Work, for further quidance.

 - Employee Assistance Program

-- Occupational Safety and Health
+- Occupational Health

+- Employee Concerns Hotline: (844) 537-9524

 - Safety Concerns Hotline (505) 665-7233 (SAFE), SAFETY@lanl.gov

 - Worker Environmental, Safety & Security Teams (WESST)

+- · 10 C.F.R.
+851, Worker Safety and Health Program

 - P101-18, Procedure for Pause/Stop Work

 - SD100, Integrated Safety Management System

 - P300, Integrated Safety Management System

 - PD100, DOE/NNSA Approved Los Alamos National Laboratory 10 CFR 851 Worker Safety and Health Program